 An essential feature of the Undergraduate Research Scholar award is the student/mentor relationship established between a student and a faculty member.
 This relationship begins when the student and faculty member agree on a research project and submit a joint proposal.
 During the project the student’s role should develop toward independence as a researcher or creator.
 The project could result in an Honors thesis and/or a presentation at an appropriate national or regional professional meeting, and might be published in the peer reviewed, professional literature.
 In all cases, the student completes his or her undergraduate career with an exciting educational endeavor.

-Since the award is given in recognition of the student’s scholarly growth and educational progress, it will be awarded at the end of the semester of her/his involvement, based on the faculty mentor’s certification that the student as achieved the expectations in terms of involvement, interest and growth.
-The level of performance expected from the student for each semester should be equivalent to what the department expects for a two-credit research course.
-Once the faculty mentor has certified that the student has met expectations, the award will be credited to the student’s account at the end of the semester.
+Since the award is given in recognition of the student’s scholarly growth and educational progress, it will be awarded at the end of the semester of her/his involvement, based on the faculty mentor’s certification that the student has achieved the expectations in terms of involvement, interest and growth.
+Once the faculty mentor has certified that the student has met expectations by submitting the URS report to the Office of Research and Creative Scholarship (firstname.lastname@example.org), the award will be credited to the student’s account.

 If, by the end of the semester, the student has not made satisfactory progress, the award will not be given.
 Rather it will be retained by the Office of Research and Creative Scholarship for awarding to future undergraduate research students.

-Research topics of previous Undergraduate Research Scholars can be found here: Undergraduate Research Scholar Award Recipients
+Research topics of previous Undergraduate Research Scholars can be found here: URS Award Recipients.